Welcome to Sterling Nutrition

 This workbook has everything teens need to achieve connected eating, body positivity and balanced exercise.
 It will help them stay well informed about how bodies change emotionally and physically, and why good nutrition is critical for growth and development.
 It debunks any myths about diets and ‘forbidden’ foods and also gives you the tools and strategies to avoid potential triggers of disordered eating.

 No Weigh!!
 A Teen’s Guide to Positive Body Image, Food, and Emotional Wisdom is written by a therapist, an Adolescent Medicine doctor, and myself as the dietitian.
+The foreword was written by Connie Sobczak, co-founder of The Body Positive.
 It will help teens develop a lifelong healthy relationship with your food.
 We eat every day, so why not eat with pleasure, joy and happiness?

 Wendy Sterling, MS, RD, CSSD is a Registered Dietitian and a Board Certified Specialist in Sports Dietetics in the Bay Area in California.
 She specializes in sports nutrition, eating disorders, and weight concerns.
 Wendy maintains a private practice in Menlo Park and Los Altos, California.
-Wendy is a co-author of “How to Nourish Your Child Through an Eating Disorder: A Simple, Plate-by-Plate Approach to Reestablishing a Healthy Relationship with Food,” forthcoming from The Experiment Publishers in the summer 2018.
+Wendy is a co-author of “How to Nourish Your Child Through an Eating Disorder: A Simple, Plate-by-Plate Approach to Reestablishing a Healthy Relationship with Food.”
 She is also the co-author of, “No Weigh!!!
-A Teen’s Guide to Body Image, Food, and Emotional Wisdom,” forthcomingsSummer 2018 by Jessica Kingsley Publishers, in London.
+A Teen’s Guide to Body Image, Food, and Emotional Wisdom.”

 Wendy is currently the Team Nutritionist of the Oakland Athletics.
 She has consulted for the Golden State Warriors, New York Jets (2006-2013), NY Islanders, and Hofstra University’s Women’s Lacrosse and Volleyball teams, where she worked directly with players to improve endurance, speed and explosiveness.
 Wendy has been a nutrition consultant for the Menlo School since 2014, where she has developed a sports nutrition curriculum for the Athletics program, and consults for the Santa Clara Aquamaids synchronized swim team.
 She is a Sports Performance Nutrition Consultant for a variety of Sports Agencies, where she helps athletes achieve peak performance prior to the NBA draft and NFL Combine.
 Wendy is part of the United States Olympic Committee Sports Dietitian Registry.
 She works closely with competitive athletes in order to enhance sports performance and gain a competitive edge.